stonepros/stone/doc/man/8/stone-volume.rst

 * <SYSTEMD_DATA>  Data from a systemd unit containing ID and UUID of the OSD.

 **list**
-List devices or logical volumes associated with Ceph.
+List devices or logical volumes associated with Stone.
 An association is determined if a device has information relating to an OSD.
 This is verified by querying LVM's metadata and correlating it with devices.

-The lvs associated with the OSD need to have been prepared previously by ceph-volume so that all needed tags and metadata exist.
+The lvs associated with the OSD need to have been prepared previously by stone-volume so that all needed tags and metadata exist.

 Usage::

-    ceph-volume lvm list
+    stone-volume lvm list

 List a particular device, reporting all metadata about it::

-    ceph-volume lvm list /dev/sda1
+    stone-volume lvm list /dev/sda1

 List a logical volume, along with all its metadata (vg is a volume group, and lv the logical volume name)::

-    ceph-volume lvm list {vg/lv}
+    stone-volume lvm list {vg/lv}

 Positional arguments: